TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

     assertThat(result.length, equalTo(Duration.of(expectedMinutes, ChronoUnit.MINUTES)))
 }
 ```
-You can see that it gives us the benefit of "naturally" mutating objects that are otherwise immutable.
+You can see that it gives us the benefit of <q>naturally</q> mutating objects that are otherwise immutable.
 Additionally it really focuses on the bits that we care about and leaves everything else up to JFixture.
-The reflection may look counter-productive, but in the rare instance we rename properties or change types of properties the tests will fail at runtime;
+The reflection may look counter-productive, but in the rare instance we rename properties or change types of properties the tests will fail at run-time;
 which is slower to detect than a compile error, but we're still protected from false positives.

 Sometimes each object has to contain self-consistent data, for example: each leg has to be a non-zero length travel.
 In this case `intercept` comes in handy combined with `setField`: